IoT-Dude/Coursera_Capstone/README.md

 # Coursera_Capstone
 This notebook will be mainly used for the capstone project<br>
-The name of the i usedfile is:<br>
+The name of the projectfiles is:<br>
 Segment_and_Cluster_Neighborhoods_Toronto_FINAL.ipynb<br>
 Geospatial_Coordinates_v2.csv<br>
 Geo_Coordinates_Burroughs_etc.csv<br>